 - To encourage broad based community participation and support in the planning, implementation and evaluation of our program

-- Kindergarten students are tested to find indicators of high ability potential.
+- Kindergarten students are tested to indentify indicators of high ability potential.

-- Cluster grouping, multi-age classrooms and other Universal Designs for Learning (UDL) are used to meet the needs of our elementary students at all grade levels and all schools.
+- Cluster grouping, multi-age classrooms, and other Universal Designs for Learning (UDL) practices are used to meet the needs of our elementary students at all grade levels at all schools.

-A self-contained high ability elementary program for grades four through six.
-There are programs at both Parkside and Southside that provide students with the opportunity to be in a self-contained classroom with other high ability learners.
+- A self-contained high ability elementary program for grades four through six is available for students identified as high ability learners in both categories.
+There are programs located at Parkside and Southside that provide students with the opportunity to be in a self-contained classroom with other high ability learners.

-- Honors classes, advanced college credit courses, or the advanced placement classes for high school high ability learners.
+- Honors classes, advanced college credit courses, or the advanced placement (AP) classes for high school high ability learners are offered at both high schools.
 Further questions should be directed to:

 Columbus East High School

 firstname.lastname@example.orgAccording to Indiana Code, a high ability student is one who: “performs at, or shows the potential for performing at, an outstanding level of accomplishment in at least one domain when compared to other students of the same age, experience, or environment; and is characterized by exceptional gifts, talents, motivation, or interests.”
 (IC 20-36-1-3)Please visit each page to learn more about the High Ability opportunities at BCSC.